popeye2019/wago-docker_on_pfc/README.md

 # Steps to take:
 Install required programs - make sure
-Develop on your PC and test on a Raspberry Pi.                        ( its easier this way - at least i think so ) \
+Develop on your PC \
 Convert the project to run on a Wago PFC and upload to docker hub     ( so you can pull the image to your PFC later on ) \
 Pull your docker image to the PFC and run it.